StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

   # nc -v google.fr 80
   GET / HTTP/1.1

-This is getting an answer from Google:
+This is the answer from Google:

 .. code-block::